Guidelines

 surface hardening, treatment of steel by heat or mechanical means to increase the hardness of the outer surface while the core remains relatively soft.
 The carbon diffuses into the surface of the steel, rendering it harder.
 Various techniques of carburizing have been developed to increase efficiency and reduce cost.

-READ ALSO: What is the test and result for sugar?
+READ ALSO: What is the plural form of relax?

 What steels can be case hardened?